Most recently updated on March 13, 2024

 Gospel music is also part of the history as are the city’s colorful marching bands.
 Street musicians known as “buskers” perform along popular thoroughfares such as Bourbon Street and Royal Street.

-The city’s musical culture is preserved at the New Orleans Jazz Club along the French Quarter waterfront.
+The city’s musical culture is preserved at the New Orleans Jazz Museum along the French Quarter waterfront.
 Among the displays are a special gallery featuring Fats Domino as well as a wing called Drumsville dedicated to the percussion instruments that made jazz famous here.

 —————————————